jsinoimeri/OS-Course-Cpp/README.md

 Assignment 2:

-              This assignment is done in peers.
+              This assignment was done using peer programming techniques.

               Part 1 -> Answers to the questions in the pdf file

-              Part 2 -> Designing and Implementating a Scheduler Simulator
+              Part 2 -> Designing and Implementating a Scheduler Simulator using FCFS (First Come First Serve) scheduler and a externally based Priority scheduler.

+                        part2.c -> C source file that contains both schedulers

+                        Input.txt -> input file containing the "processes" that the simulation needs to schedule.

+              README.txt -> General information about the assingment, including list of files submitted, how to read the input file, how to compile and run the simulation, and how to test the simulation.

+              Report.docx -> This document contains the results of the 10 different test cases that we tested the simulation against to ensure that it worked properly.

 Assignment 3: